seulgiism/koreanTracker/README.md

             -i --id     (NEEDED)
                 id of entry to be incremented

+        koreantrack set
+            used to set specific settings

+            -c --cap    (NEEDED)
+                maximum cap of an entry's watched
+                if it reaches the cap, the entry will be deleted this happens with the add command and inc command automatically.

         koreantrack logs
             used to log all entries ever added, it cats watched-list.txt in koreanTracker/